-The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while maintaining the opportunity for an indirect exposure to the share price of the Direxion Daily S&P500[®] Bull 3X Shares ("SPXL" or the "Underlying ETF"), subject to a limit on potential gains from increases in the price of the Underlying ETF's shares.
-The Fund will seek to employ its investment strategy as it relates to the Underlying ETF regardless of whether there are periods of adverse market, economic, or other conditions and will not seek to take temporary defensive positions during such periods.
-The Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in derivatives contracts that utilize the Underlying ETF as the reference asset.
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks current income while maintaining the opportunity for an indirect exposure to the share price of one or more ETFs whose shares trade on a U.S.-regulated securities exchange and that seeks daily leverage investment results of 2 times (200%) the daily percentage change of the Underlying Stock (the "Underlying COIN ETF"), subject to a limit on potential gains from increases in the price of the Underlying COIN ETF's shares.
+The Fund will seek to employ its investment strategy as it relates to the Underlying COIN ETF regardless of whether there are periods of adverse market, economic, or other conditions and will not seek to take temporary defensive positions during such periods.
+The Fund will invest at least 80% of its net assets (plus any borrowings for investment purposes) in derivatives contracts that utilize the Underlying COIN ETF as the reference asset.
 For purposes of compliance with this investment policy, derivative contracts will be valued at their notional value.
 The Fund's derivatives contracts provide:

-- current income from the option premiums, and - a limit on the Fund's participation in gains, if any, of the share price returns of the Underlying ETF.
+- current income from the option premiums, and - a limit on the Fund's participation in gains, if any, of the share price returns of the Underlying COIN ETF.

-For more information, see section "The Fund's Use of the Underlying ETF Derivatives Contracts" below.
+For more information, see section "The Fund's Use of the Underlying COIN ETF Derivatives Contracts" below.